DevSsChar/Sgp-2/README.md

   - Ensure NextAuth callback populates `lastLoginAt` and that `/api/user/me` is reachable.
 - MongoDB writes to `test`
   - Database name must appear before `?` in the URI: `...mongodb.net/access_guard?...`, not `...mongodb.net/?.../access_guard`.
+- **Page scan failures**
+  - Check network connectivity and URL accessibility
+  - Failed pages are now tracked and displayed rather than silently ignored
+  - Error details are logged in browser console for debugging
+- **SSL Certificate Issues**
+  - The scanner automatically bypasses SSL certificate errors for accessibility testing
+  - Sites with invalid, expired, or self-signed certificates can still be scanned
+  - SSL errors are shown with user-friendly messages (e.g., "SSL certificate issue - the website's security certificate could not be verified")
+  - Original technical error details are preserved for debugging

 ---